eliasgrilo/portfolio/README.md

 # Data Science Portfolio
-Hi!
+Hi,

-First, I would like to say thank you for your time.
+first of all, I want to thank you for your time.

-Here is a collection of my of my Data science journey life.
-Projects completed by me for academic, works, self learning, and hobby purposes.
-Presented in the form of .py for Python, and R markdown files for R.
+Here you will find a collection with part of my projects developed throughout my life in the world of data science.
+Projects executed by me for academic purposes, work, self-learning and hobbies.
+Projects are presented in the form of .py files for Python and R markdown for R.

-My name is Elias and I'm so glad that you are here, please enjoy!
+Hope you like it.

+Sincerely,

+Elias Grilo

 #### Note: